alirezanaghdi47/alirezanaghdi47/README.md

 ## Biography

-Over 6 years of experience and +9 successful project in front-end, especially in React and Next frameworks.
-Able to develop high performance and pixel perfect web applications.
+Over 6 years of developing and many successful project in front-end, especially in React and Next frameworks.
+I have experience to write clean code with SOLID principles , create reusable components and able to design small or large project from beginning.
+I am eager to learn new tech in frontend field

 ## Social Media